jergason/badoop/README.md

 1. `badoop` with no arguments lists all todo items.
 1. `badoop` followed by anything but a `-d` or `-h` will add that as a todo item to your todo list.
-1. `badoop -d` deletes any todo items matching the arguments passed in next
+1. `badoop -d` Deletes todo items based on the provided argument.
+If the argument is a phrase then  all todo items containing the phrase will be deleted.
+If the argument is an integer then only the todo item  matching the integer will be deleted.
 1. `badoop -h` prints out a help message.

 It doesn't do anything with priorities or sorting or nesting or tagging or